calaldees/teachingWorkshops/teacherEducation/_sessions.md

 ### SP2 (PGCE only)
 Tuesday 26th September

-Generic
+* Generic
     * What is a subject teacher?
     * What is subject specific pedagogy and how is it defined in subject research?
     * Differences between subject knowledge and subject pedagogy
     * SKA and development

-Subject
+* Computing
     * What is a Computing teacher?
         * Visit School
     * Academic ethos, academic writing and academic research
     * Set SP assignment + deadlines
     * Set Microteach for SP4
+* Mentor
+    * None

 TODO: !!
 Eplicit - Aademic - helps with HOD in futures years - planting the seed